Sensitive Content: in this post I speak about my experience with child loss and suicide loss.

 Since my son, Jairus, died in 2019, I’ve received countless messages either asking for support or sharing stories of losing a loved one to suicide.
-Suicide loss can feel incredibly isolating – and no matter how we lose a child, our world is turned upside down.
+This type of loss can feel incredibly isolating in this grief-illiterate and phobic world.
+No matter how we lose a child, or someone we love to suicide, our world is turned upside down.
+I’m adding helpful resources to this page as I come across them.

 We need each other as we journey through grief yet it’s hard to find the energy or emotional capacity to find safe places to talk and regulate together.
 I don’t know how I’d have survived this journey and incredible pain without the company of other moms navigating the experience of child loss.
 Women ahead of me on the journey.

-TOOLS for child or suicide loss: or what HELPED ME SURVIVE THE FIRST 2 YEARS
+TOOLS for child or suicide loss: what HELPED ME SURVIVE THE FIRST 2 YEARS

 The most important thing I want to share is: do whatever the heck it takes to stay above water the first two years!
 Here are the tools for child and suicide loss that stand out to me as most helpful for my journey: